Top 5 Distractions for Telecommuters to Avoid

 And for those who are independent contractors working at home, distractions can lower your productivity and cut into your bottom line.
-And with only yourself to answers to, it may be easier to give into temptation.
+And with only yourself to answer to, it may be easier to give in to temptation.

 So how to deal with distractions?
 It really depends on what is distracting you, but here are a few tips on how to avoid these typical distractions.

 It may seem unkind to say, but I bet you can guess what (or who) the first distraction to avoid is.

 It doesn't seem nice to call friends and family distractions, but if they don't understand that when you are "working from home" that means you are working, then they are a distraction.
 And it's not just children, spouses, friends, and neighbors can all make demands on your time that they wouldn't if you worked in an office.
 It is important to put the proper amount of childcare in place and set work-at-home ground rules.

 This particular one is unique to telecommuters.
 In an office setting, you are not likely to try to run a load of laundry between meetings, though many office workers can make personal phone calls, surf the Internet for information or run a few errands on company time.
 And so likewise, it may be OK in your work arrangement to get a little housework done during working hours, but you can't let it take over.
 Depending on your job, it may be fine if that schedule means you wash up the breakfast dishes during your morning coffee break, but you have to stop there.

 And the best way to keep it under control is to have a plan.
 Setting (and sticking to) a housework schedule for the whole family, including chores for the kids, means that the housework does not become the task delegated to the person working from home.